Actual prep time: 1 hour

 140 F/60 C for 24 hours.

-While the ribs are processing, make the Brisk BBQ Sauce using the listed ingredients.
+While the ribs are processing, make the Brisk BBQ Sauce.
 Set aside.
 After the 24 hours have elapsed, submerge the packaged ribs in iced water until they reach 70 F/21 C. Refrigerate at 40 F/4 C until use.
-This protects your refrigerator and its contents from temperature contamination–refrigerators are not designed to or capable of cooling hot foods in a timely manner.
+This cold shocking process protects your refrigerator and its contents from temperature contamination–refrigerators are not capable of cooling hot foods in a timely manner.
 After cold shocking, the ribs can be kept sealed and refrigerated in this tenderized, pasteurized/preserved state for at least two weeks.

 Day of service:

 Submerge the refrigerated package(s) of spare ribs in hot water for five minutes to fully melt the gel.
 You can use hot tap water (125 F/52 C) or the sous vide bath if you are processing something at the time.
 Cut open a corner of the bag and harvest the juices into a microwaveable container.
 Clarify the juices according to the method explained HERE.